-- 1. Fulfillment of all requirements for the certificate, diploma or associate degree applied for, as well as official application for graduation, is the student's responsibility. - 2.
+- 1. Fulfillment of all requirements for the certificate, diploma, or associate degree applied for, as well as official application for graduation, is the student's responsibility. - 2.
 Students must complete all required courses within their curriculum as published in their Catalog of record (see below). - 3.
 Students must have an overall GPA of 2.0 and a 2.0 average in their major courses as defined by the Curriculum Standards. - 4.
 Nursing students must maintain a 2.0 GPA in all nursing and nursing-related courses with no grade less than a "C." - 5.
-At or before the beginning of the summer session in which graduation is expected, students should officially apply to the director of admissions/registrar for graduation.
+At or before the beginning of the spring semester in which graduation is expected, students should officially apply to the director of admissions/registrar for graduation.
 Applications are available in the registrar's office.

-Graduation exercises are held at the end of the summer session.
+Graduation exercises are held at the end of the spring semester.
 The specific date is listed in the College Calendar.
+Students who will complete requirements during the following summer may participate in the May graduation.
 Caps and gowns, purchased through RCC's Campus Store, are required for participation in the graduation ceremony.